 - View your current dominance index and compare it over time.
 The higher the value out of a total of 100, the more you dominate the organic traffic

 - Desktop and mobile segmentation

 - You can split keywords into an unlimited number of domains

 - Easily share the interactive reports digitally with others

-SERPWatcher’s pricing is the same for both Mangool’s (the parent company) other tools and includes the use of their tools, KWFinder and SERPChecker as they’re best used in conjunction with one another.
-If you’re interested in using SERPWatcher you’ll get access to it and both KWFinder and SERPChecker within any of the following pricing tiers:
+SERPWatcher’s pricing is the same for all of Mangools’ (the parent company) other tools and includes the use of all their tools—KWFinder, SERPChecker, LinkMiner, and SiteProfiler—as they’re all best used in conjunction with one another.
+If you’re interested in using SERPWatcher, you’ll get access to it plus all their other tools within any of the Mangools pricing plans.